jct94/onion-scraper/README.md

 * Filter the html output and strip out useful data only (Work in Progress).
 * Striping out IOCs and other related data (On To-Do list).

-## Getting Started

-### Setting up Vagrant VM to run tor - First install vagrant and virtualbox :

-* Init your directory
-`vagrant init ubuntu/bionic64`

-* Build VM - Connect using ssh tunneling
-`vagrant up`
-`vagrant ssh`

-Once you are connected, make sure you work in `/vagrant` directory and you set up your python virtualenv on VM's root to avoid synchronization issues - `/vagrant` directory is by default synchronized with your initialised local repo :

-`python -m venv ~/env`
-`source ~/env/bin/activate`
-`pip install -r requirements.txt`

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Basic setup
 Before you run the torBot make sure the following things are done properly: